 The programme is offered in Uppsala and all courses are taught in English.
 The programme follows a fixed study route, which means that the courses must be taken in the prescribed order.

-A GMAT test score is not mandatory, however if you choose to upload one you need to follow these instructions.
-You submit a copy of your GMAT test results at www.universityadmissions.se and the test centre should also send the test result directly to Uppsala University.
-If you apply for more than one programme at Uppsala University you only need to submit your test result once.
-The deadline for receipt of supporting documentation is 3 February.
-Please note that it might take up to 20 days for your Official Score Report to be available to us.
-We only look at the GMAT total score.
-Your test results must not be older than five years on the last day for application.
+A GMAT test result is not mandatory.
+If you choose to submit it, you need to submit a copy of your GMAT test result at www.universityadmissions.se.
+Additionally, you also need to send a digital copy of the Official Score Report directly to Uppsala University.
+If you apply for more than one programme at Uppsala University, only one Report is needed.
+It may take up to a couple of weeks for the Report to reach us.
+The last day to send in supporting documents is also the deadline for us to receive the Reports.
+Please plan ahead and send your Report in time.
+We will only look at your GMAT total score.
+The test result must not be older than five years on the last day of application.

 Applicants who do not hold a Bachelor's degree, but are registered for the last semester of a programme leading to such a degree, shall submit an official document from your current university stating a date of expected graduation and courses remaining before the application deadline of the Master's programme.